Torh-21/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 The 6-print_sorted_dictionary.py function prints a dictionary by ordered keys.
 The 7-update_dictionary.py function replaces or adds key/value in a dictionary.
 The 8-simple_delete.py function deletes a key in a dictionary.
+The 9-multiply_by_2.py function returns a new dictionary with all values multiplied by 2.
+The